UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVB-CreatingResources.md

    15. UA - University Archives
 3. Notes
    1. Policy decision and/or staff guide instructions: how to set personal default text for citations and other notes.  (and why they're NOT set as global defaults)

+*[...add note re: entering "repository" contact info for each librarian's/archivist's collections, given that they're all different, even within departments: “Looking at the PUI, I think putting this in the Conditions Governing Access Notes works pretty well--it's not in the accordion of notes, so it's always visible, and it's pretty high up on the page.
+I'll go ahead and put this recommendation into my guidance for that field when I update the Resource Records tab of the ASpace LibGuide.”]*

+*[Re: visibility of rights and restrictions in the PUI: double-check the new list of fields visible in the PUI to see whether the following note from march 2022 email to KKL is still true/accurate: "The only one of these that I have any issue with would be deleting the info in the Rights Statement box; I would like to update it instead of deleting it completely.
+(I want people using ArchivesSpace to know that data entered into Rights Statements is only available on the staff side; it doesn't show up in the public interface.
+So, anyone wanting to convey rights information to patrons should use a Conditions Governing Use note either in addition to or instead of a Rights Statement.)".]*

+*[Also review 2022 annual forum workshop: Using the ArchivesSpace Rights Module.
+(See trello board for link to the recording)]*